At Bristol we want to attract students from all backgrounds as we believe a student community that reflects our society

-If you are currently attending school and applying between September 2018 and June 2019, you must apply through a school or college listed in one of the lists via the links below to be eligible.
+If you are currently attending school or college and applying for 2023 university entry, you must apply through a school or college listed below to be eligible.

 We use the 'applying from' school code on your UCAS form to determine the school or college you have attended, so you must ensure this is correct when you apply.